gabriel-rusu/Game-Engine/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Prerequisites
+To run the game engine on your computer you must have:
+* Visual Studio IDE from [Microsoft Website](https://visualstudio.microsoft.com/vs/).

+If you already have it just download the full repository and double click on the **NewTrainingFramework.sln**

 ### Built With

 * [Visual Studio Comunity 2019](http://www.dropwizard.io/1.0.2/docs/) - free, fully-featured IDE for students, open-source and individual developers.